Pia007/Marketing-Card/README.md

-# Marketing-Card-RA
+# Single-Price-Component
-This is my inaugural HTML & CSS project.
+This is my inaugural HTML & CSS challenge.